intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`state`**

-Will be told what the state of the app is for alerts.
+Will be told what the state of the app is (for alerts).

 We initialize the query to be empty using `''`.
 If a developer wants to pass an initial query, we have seen the relevant code in app index.